JeanCarl00s/JeanCarl00s/README.md

 I am student of development and analysis of system.
 I'm looking for opportunities. </br>
 I like to code </br>
 I'm studying Python,SQL and tools to automate tasks. </br>
-Currently I'm Logistc Assistent at Magazine Luiza.
+Currently I'm Logistic Assistent at Magazine Luiza.

 -  👨‍🎓 I'm 19 years old
 - 📍 Louveira - SP